Public health groups sue the FDA over its failure to prohibit the sale of menthol cigarettes.

 On November 17, 2021, the Court held that the motion to dismiss will be held in abeyance until May, 2022.
 In its order, the Court noted that FDA does not have a requirement to issue a notice of rulemaking in order to make a determination on the citizen petition, resolving that the primary issue remaining is whether FDA is unduly delaying an action.
 Looking to guidance from caselaw, the Court found that a delay of a few months or a few years may be reasonable “unless there is something more, e.g., a threat to human welfare.
 Such a threat could be found here.”
 The Court concludes that “whether the FDA issues the Notice of Rulemaking as currently planned is potentially determinative to the Court’s disposition of the pending motion to dismiss.

-The case is ongoing.
-The FDA announced on April 29, 2021 that it plans to issue a rule prohibiting menthol in cigarettes by April 2022.
-The FDA has filed a motion to dismiss the lawsuit.
+The case is substantively closed, with only lingering attorney fee matters remaining.
+The FDA announced on April 29, 2021 that it planned to issue a rule prohibiting menthol in cigarettes by April 2022.
+The FDA then filed a motion to dismiss the lawsuit.
 On November 17, 2021, the court held that the motion to dismiss will be held in abeyance until May, 2022 to correspond with when FDA expects to issue a Notice of Rulemaking, with the hearing on the motion to dismiss to be revisited on June 2, 2022.
-On June 1, 2022, the plaintiffs announced their support for dismissal in light of FDA’s promulgation of the proposed rules prohibiting the sale of menthol cigarettes and flavored cigars.
+On June 1, 2022, the plaintiffs announced their support for dismissal in light of FDA’s promulgation of the proposed rules prohibiting the sale of menthol cigarettes and flavored cigars, thereby concluding the matter for all pertinent purposes.